 Summer Reading: Seven Posts You Might Have Missed

-I’m taking a few weeks off from blogging, so regular posts will resume mid-August.
+I’m taking a few weeks off from blogging, so regular posts will resume mid-September.
 In the meantime, here are seven of my favourite posts from the past seven months for you to enjoy:

 What exactly does it mean to be a writer?
 And how do you go about becoming one?
 That’s what I set out to answer in this post, offering ten simple but important steps you can take if you want to be a writer.